King Oliver: Work and influence

 Oliver performed mostly on cornet, but like many cornetists he switched to trumpet in the late 1920s.
 He credited jazz pioneer Buddy Bolden as an early influence, and in turn was a major influence on numerous younger cornet/trumpet players in New Orleans and Chicago, including Tommy Ladnier, Paul Mares, Muggsy Spanier, Johnny Wiggs, Frank Guarente and, the most famous of all, Armstrong.
-One of his protégés, Louis Panico (cornetist with the Isham Jones Orchestra), authored a book entitled The Novelty Cornetist, which is illustrated with photos showing some of the mute techniques he learned from Oliver.

 As mentor to Armstrong in New Orleans, Oliver taught young Louis and gave him his job in Kid Ory's band when he went to Chicago.
 A few years later Oliver summoned him to Chicago to play with his band.
 Louis remembered Oliver as "Papa Joe" and considered him his idol and inspiration.
 In his autobiography, Satchmo: My Life in New Orleans, Armstrong wrote: "It was my ambition to play as he did.
 I still think that if it had not been for Joe Oliver, Jazz would not be what it is today.
 He was a creator in his own right."

 Hardships in later years, decline and death

 Oliver's business acumen could not equal his musical skill.
 A succession of managers stole money from him, and he tried to negotiate more money for his band than the Savoy Ballroom was willing to pay – losing the job.
 He lost the chance of an important engagement at New York City's famous Cotton Club when he held out for more money; young Duke Ellington took the job and subsequently catapulted to fame.

 The Great Depression brought hardship to Oliver.
 He lost his life savings to a collapsed bank in Chicago, and he struggled to keep his band together through a series of hand-to-mouth gigs until the group broke up.

 Oliver also had health problems, such as pyorrhea, a gum disease that was partly caused by his love of sugar sandwiches and it made it very difficult for him to play and he soon began delegating solos to younger players, but by 1935, he could no longer play the trumpet at all.
-Oliver was stranded in Savannah, Georgia, where he pawned his trumpet and finest suits and briefly ran a fruit stall, then he worked as a janitor at Wimberly's Recreation Hall (526-528 West Broad Street).
+Oliver was stranded in Savannah, Georgia, where he pawned his trumpet and finest suits and briefly ran a fruit stall, then he worked as a janitor at Wimberly's Recreation Hall (526–528 West Broad Street).

-Oliver died in poverty "of arteriosclerosis, too broke to afford treatment" in a Savannah rooming house on April 8 or 10, 1938.
+Oliver died in poverty "of arteriosclerosis, too broke to afford treatment" in a Savannah rooming house around April 1938.
 His sister spent her rent money to have his body brought to New York, where he was buried at Woodlawn Cemetery in The Bronx.
 Armstrong and other loyal musician friends were in attendance.